-SMU encourages anyone who has been sexually assaulted to alert police as soon as it is safe to do so.
-To reach SMU Police:
+SMU encourages anyone who has experienced sexual assault to alert police as soon as it is safe to do so.

-In the case of assaults off campus, call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect students with police in the appropriate jurisdiction.
+In the case of sexual assault off campus, students should call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect callers with police in the appropriate jurisdiction.

 Reporting and confidentiality

-These campus resources are available to all students, including students who have been accused of sexual misconduct or assault, witnesses in sexual misconduct or assault cases, and friends of students involved in these cases.
+These campus resources are available to all students, including students who have been accused of sexual assault, witnesses in sexual assault cases and friends of students involved in these cases.

 Community resources including the Dallas Area Rape Crisis Center, 972-641-7273 (24-hour hotline), also provide confidential counseling.

 These campus officials are required by Title IX to provide information about a sexual misconduct report to the SMU Title IX Coordinator for investigation and follow-up.
 They also are required by the federal Clery Act to notify SMU Police that sexual misconduct has been reported, but they are not required to provide the name of the person reporting the misconduct.
 For more information, contact theTitle IX Coordinator, 214-768-3601.